• What is a Vignere Cipher?

 Now, select your Text Block.
 In the Details panel rename the Text Block to “[Item]Text” and tick “Is Variable”.
 In the content menu, change your default text to “0”.

-Scroll down to the Appearance menu to change the size and font of your text to your preference.
-When you are happy with your section, set the Text Block’s padding and alignment as you did with your image.
+Scroll down to the Appearance menu to change the text size and font to your preference.
+When you are happy with your section, set the Text Block’s padding and alignment as you did before with your image.

 We now need to create an Event Dispatcher to communicate with the Widget.
-In the Content Drawer search “BP_ThirdPersonCharacter”.
-Double click it to open the Graph Editor.
+In the Content Drawer search for “BP_ThirdPersonGameMode”.
+Double-click to open the Graph Editor.

-With our new dispatcher selected, go to the right Details panel and add a new parameter.
-Change the name to “NumberOf[Items]” and change it into an interger.
+With our new dispatcher selected, go to the right Details panel and add a new parameter using the plus button.
+Change the name to “[Items]Collected” and change it into an integer.

-Select and delete the Print String nodes we created last lesson.
+Select and delete the Print String nodes we created before.

 Let’s return to our Widget Blueprint and head to the Graph tab.

-From Cast to BP_ThirdPersonCharacter drag and release As BP Third Person Character.
+From the Cast to BP_ThirdPersonGameMode node drag and release the As BP Third Person Game Mode pin.
 Type and select “Bind Event to [Item] Amount”

 From Bind Event to [Item] Amount drag and release Event.
 Type and Select “Add Custom Event”.
 Name this event “Update[Item]Counter”.